-As we are unable to offer Work experience placements at the moment, please see the below links which will provide an insight in to roles within the NHS.
+In the meantime, please see the below information which will provide an insight in to roles within the NHS.

 Thank you for your patience and understanding.